wavefrontHQ/wavefront-sdk-python/README.md

 )
 ```

-> **Note:** When you set up a Wavefront proxy on the specified proxy host, you specify the port it will listen to for each type of data to be sent.
-The `WavefrontProxyClient` must send data to the same ports that the Wavefront proxy listens to.
+> **Note:** When you set up a Wavefront Proxy on the specified proxy host, you specify the port it will listen to for each type of data to be sent.
+The `WavefrontProxyClient` must send data to the same ports that the Wavefront Proxy listens to.
 Consequently, the port-related parameters must specify the same port numbers as the corresponding proxy configuration properties:

 | `WavefrontProxyClient()` parameter | Corresponding property in `wavefront.conf` |
 | ----- | -------- |